Liberator144/QuantumQoding/docs/error-protocol/typescript-error-masterplan.md

 ---

-## Phase I: Preparation & Neural Fabric Setup
+## Phase I: Preparation & Neural Fabric Setup ✅ COMPLETED

 This phase establishes the foundation for quantum-coherent error resolution by setting up your analytical framework and creating consciousness checkpoints.